mjwhitta/zoom/README.md

 ### A faster way to use ag/ack/grep

 zoom acts as a wrapper for ag/ack/grep or any command really.
-The goal was to provide convenience when searching through codebases via the cli.
+The goal was to provide convenience when searching through code-bases via the CLI.

 ## What is [ag](https://github.com/ggreer/the_silver_searcher)?